EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: Experiments

 \subsection{Case study: EAGLE + gpt-fast}

 EAGLE is compatible with other acceleration technologies.
 We conducted experiments combining EAGLE with gpt-fast, which employs quantization and compilation for acceleration.
-As shown in Figure \ref{tab:gptfast}, by integrating EAGLE with gpt-fast, we increased the generation speed of LLaMA2-Chat 7B on a single RTX 3090 to 160.4 tokens/s, compared to 24.5 tokens/s using Huggingface's implementations.
+As shown in Figure \ref{tab:gptfast}, by integrating EAGLE with gpt-fast, we increased the generation speed of LLaMA2-Chat 7B on a single RTX 3090 to 160.4 tokens/s.